cmtt/gulp-di/README.md

 ## .module(_string_ name,_function_ fn)

 Adds a module with the given name.
-In contrast to a task, a module has a name and its return value will be provided - thus, modules can be injected to tasks as well as other other modules.
+In contrast to a task, a module has a name and its return value will be provided - thus, modules can be injected into tasks as well as your constants.

 You can provide a hashmap, too.